najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Assignment 1/README.md

-# 🔧 Lab Exercise 1
+# 🔧 Assignment 1
-This repository contains my personal record of Lab Exercise 1 (Section 02) for my coursework.
-The task for this lab exercise was to construct a flow chart based on 4 sets that were given by the lecturer.
+This repository contains my personal record of Assignment 1 (Section 02) for my coursework.
+The task for this lab exercise was to construct a flow chart based on 2 sets that were given by the lecturer.

 Date: 17 October 2025
 Time: 12:00am - 12.50am